Mahle, Duvall lead Reds over skidding Royals 7-0

 TRAINER’S ROOM

 Royals: 1B Lucas Duda (right foot plantar fasciitis) is doing on-the-field activity.
-Yost said he is hopeful Duda will go out on a minor league rehab assignment this weekend.
+Manager Ned Yost said he is hopeful Duda will go out on a minor league rehab assignment this weekend.

 UP NEXT